Including Membership Agreement

 2. What Must Be Disclosed By Members

 2.1.
-All data and research findings made on the basis of surveys conducted in the United Kingdom by member organisations that enter the public domain, must include reference to the following:
+All data and research findings made on the basis of social or political polls conducted in the United Kingdom by member organisations that enter the public domain, must include reference to the following:

 - Client commissioning the survey;